Quantum Healing Pathways

 Defining drum circles

-In essence, a drum circle is a group of individuals participating in a spontaneous percussion session.
-African drum circles, specifically, are deeply rooted in the continent’s cultural fabric, combining rhythmic beats, communal bonds, and often spiritual undertones.
+In essence, a drum circle is a group of individuals participating in a spontaneous percussion session. this modality, specifically, are deeply rooted in the continent’s cultural fabric, combining rhythmic beats, communal bonds, and often spiritual undertones.
 Participants arrange themselves into a physical circle, symbolizing unity and equality, and use a variety of drums and percussive musical instruments to create an inclusive and harmonious soundscape.

 Origins and history of African drumming